Admissions Procedures

 1. A high school diploma from an approved secondary school or its equivalent prior to enrolling.

-2. A secondary school transcript showing as completed, or in progress, a college preparatory sequence including: English, four units; mathematics, three units (physical and occupational therapy, nursing, physician assistant and computing and engineering applicants should have four years); science, three units (all health science, nursing and computing and engineering applicants are expected to have four years including biology and chemistry); social science, two units; academic (college preparatory) electives, four units.
+2. A secondary school transcript showing as completed, or in progress, a college preparatory sequence including: English, four units; mathematics, three units (physical and occupational therapy, diagnostic medical sonography, radiologic sciences, nursing, physician assistant and computing and engineering applicants should have four years); science, three units (all health science, nursing and computing and engineering applicants are expected to have four years including biology and chemistry); social science, two units; academic (college preparatory) electives, four units.
 Total academic units expected: 16.
 First-quarter grades in the senior year should be sent as soon as they are available.

 3. Test scores are OPTIONAL for most applicants.
 Students choosing to report scores should submit official score results for the Scholastic Reasoning Test (SAT I) of the College Entrance Examination Board (CEEB) or of the American College Testing Program (ACT).
 The writing portion is not required.
 Quinnipiac uses the highest individual scores on the SAT in evidence-based reading and writing and math or the highest ACT composite score.
 Additional information regarding test requirements: